SampleEnvironment/SECoP/protocol/issues/046d remote logging.rst

 Decision from vidconf 2018-12-03
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-accepted in it precision form

-ready to be closed?
+agreed, ready to be closed?